sriramdasbalaji/nerddinnerlab/readme.md

    ![acrdetails](images/acrdetails.png)

 4. When publishing, the production Docker image is created and pushed to the Azure Container Registry.

   ![pushrefstoacr](images/pushrefstoacr.png)

-5. Once the publish is successfull navigate to the deployeded ACR in Azure portal.
+5. Once the publish is successfull, navigate to the deployed ACR in Azure portal.
 You will see **nerddinner** repository with image Tag is published.

    ![acrrepositories](images/acrrepositories.png)

-6. Selcect **Access Keys** in ACR and copy the **password**.
+6. Selcect **Access Keys** under settings in ACR and copy the **password**.
 This password is required in the next exercise.

    ![accesskey](images/accesskey.png)